 There are certain lifestyle changes you can put in place to prevent chest pain in the first place.
 We recommend the following-

-- No smoking in the house and limiting exposure to tobacco for children
+- No smoking in the house, and limit exposure to tobacco for children.

 - Eating a healthy diet rich in essential vitamins and minerals and cutting down sugars, processed foods, saturated fats, or anything that contributes to obesity

 - Avoiding exposure to asthma triggers, allergens, and environmental irritants